Les Collins: Cradley Heath, Stoke

 1996 saw Collins riding in the top flight again, with the Cradley Heathens at Stoke followed by a year in the Premier League back with the Stoke Potters.
 Collins missed the whole of the 1998 season but in 1999 he returned to the sport with Edinburgh's rivals, the Glasgow Tigers.

 Glasgow

-It was at Glasgow in the 2001 and 2002 seasons he rode with his son Aidan.
+It was at Glasgow in the 2001 and 2002 seasons Collins rode with his son Aidan.
 The 2002 team was unique as there was a second father and son connection.
 Former Leicester teammate Mark Courtney was also in the line-up with his son Scott.

-He had a spell in 2002 with the Workington Comets but returned to Glasgow in 2003 where he was again ever present, as he was in 2000 and 2001.
+Collins had a spell in 2002 with the Workington Comets but returned to Glasgow in 2003 where he was again ever present, as he was in 2000 and 2001.

 Family

 Collins has four brothers all of whom were speedway riders, 1976 World Champion Peter, Phil, Neil and Stephen.
 His son Aidan and nephew Chris were also riders but have both retired from the sport.